 Decisions on flow requirements and the potential for purchased water to meet downstream targets would rely on updated loss tables downstream from Gravelly Ford based on WY 2010 gage records.
+This page left blank intentionally.

 4.0 Problem Statement - Seepage Management